freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-52.md

 # --description--

 Understanding job obligations involves knowing what tasks are required in a specific role.
-Words like "must" often indicate these essential duties.
+Words like `must` often indicate these essential duties.

-For example, "In my job, I must ensure customer safety" shows a key responsibility.
+For example, `In my job, I must ensure customer safety` shows a key responsibility.

 # --question--